kindtek/devels-workshop/README.md

 ### Note 1: This project currently is in alpha status (although it is rapidly approaching beta).
 It is to be used only for development purposes until an official stable version is released

 ### Note 2: Please be patient, Mac users.
 The devel's workshop is currently only available for Windows.
-But Mac integration is actually much easier to build for it than Windows but Mac support will be here before you know it
+Mac integration is actually much easier to build for than Windows so Mac support will be here before you know it

 ---